Emmy winners 2019: See who won at the Emmys

 Laverne Cox, "Orange Is the New Black"; Jessica Lange, "American Horror Story: Apocalypse"; Phylicia Rashad, "This Is Us"; Cicely Tyson, "How to Get Away With Murder"; Carice van Houten, "Game of Thrones."

-Variety Talk Series: "The Daily Show with Trevor Noah"; "Full Frontal with Samantha Bee"; "Jimmy Kimmel Live!"; "Last Week Tonight with John Oliver"; "The Late Late Show with James Corden"; "The Late Show with Stephen Colbert."

-Variety Sketch Series: "At Home with Amy Sedaris"; "Documentary Now!"; "Drunk History"; "I Love You, America with Sarah Silverman"; "Saturday Night Live'" "Who Is America?"

-Structured Reality Program: "Antiques Roadshow"; "Diners, Drive-Ins and Dives"; "Queer Eye"; "Shark Tank"; "Tidying Up with Marie Kondo"; "Who Do You Think You Are?"
+"Antiques Roadshow"; "Diners, Drive-Ins and Dives"; "Shark Tank"; "Tidying Up with Marie Kondo"; "Who Do You Think You Are?"

 The Associated Press contributed to this report.